rafagitaccount/go_chalenge_multithreading/README.md

-# Desafio Multithread - GoExpert (Full Cycle)
+# Multithread Chalenge - GoExpert (Full Cycle)

-## Neste desafio você terá que usar o que aprendemos com Multithreading e APIs para buscar o resultado mais rápido entre duas APIs distintas.
-As duas requisições serão feitas simultaneamente para as seguintes APIs:
+### In this one you have to use what you've learned about multi-threading and APIs
+### to get the faster response between two APIs.
-## <br>
+### <br>
 ### -  https://cdn.apicep.com/file/apicep/" + cep + ".json

 ### -  http://viacep.com.br/ws/" + cep + "/json/
 ### <br>
-### Os requisitos para este desafio são:
+### The requirements are:
 ### <br>

-### - Acatar a API que entregar a resposta mais rápida e descartar a resposta mais lenta.

-### - O resultado da request deverá ser exibido no command line, bem como qual API a enviou.

-### - Limitar o tempo de resposta em 1 segundo.
-Caso contrário, o erro de timeout deve ser exibido.
+### - Considerate the API that deliver the faster response and discard the other one.

+### - The request result should be showed in the command line, as well as which one has sent it.

+### - Limit the time response in one second.
+Otherwise, a timeout error should be showed.